The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting

 For disjoint closed lists, the rules of largest remainders and D'Hondt are related in the following way: D'Hondt's rule is the result of adjusting the quota so that exactly $n$ seats are allocated without making use of any remainders.
-In the present setting of (possibly intersecting) open lists, one can try to do the same from the procedure of Eneström and Phragmén, namely to adjust the quota so that exactly $n$ seats are allocated under the conditions that every seat is allocated in exchange of one quota and that no candidate remains that achieves a whole quota.
+In the present setting of (possibly intersecting) open lists, one can try to do the same from the procedure of Eneström and Phragmén, namely to adjust the quota so that exactly $n$ seats are allocated under the conditions that every seat is allocated in exchange of one quota and that none of the other candidates achieves a whole quota.
 In our notation, and making allowance for ties, this amounts to the quota $q$ and the number of seats $n$ being related in the following way:

 where $w_*\ara$ are obtained by the algorithm of \S~1, and therefore they depend on $q.$

 \textit{Remark~6.1}.
 The preceding inequalities are analogous to the following ones for D'Hondt's rule (see \citealt[\S4.6]{pukelsheim:2017}):